A Path with Art & Pearl Jam Collaboration

 When asked about the connection between art and homelessness, Path with Art Student Artist Angela Michaelina shared, “Art can act as an anchor for humanity—when you’re homeless, you lose your humanity, but being able to create art during a time of homelessness can be restoring.”
 Another student confided, “I am not defined by being homeless.
 I am defined by my present, creating art.”

-The posters will be on display August 2nd, 8th, and 10th, 5-7 PM, or by appointment through the month of August at Path with Art (312 2nd Avenue South, Seattle, 98104).
+The posters were on display August 2nd, 8th, and 10th, 5-7 PM, or by appointment through the month of August at Path with Art.

 pearl Jam fireworks night